danieltjw/aifutures/README.md

 They may eventually be more capable than humans in depth (single domain) or width (multiple domains).

 These AI systems can be autonomous but are still under the responsibility of their primary user, either humans or I-AGIs.

+For example, LLMs likely fall under this category and do not seem to possess a will of their own.
+It is unhelpful and possibly misleading to use terms like 'deceptive' or 'manipulative' to describe an LLM as it implies human-like intentions which they do not seem unlikely to have.

 ---